vipulnaik/diet-exercise-health/notes/things-to-investigate.md

 * Investigate lipid-lowering strategies (focused on LDL and Apo B).
 Notes [here](lipid-lowering-strategies.md).

-## Supplements

-* Creatine supplement (deferred for now as I want to focus on the most important amino acids first).

 ## Other treatments

 * Topical minoxidil for balding; both the how-to (for instance, the